🤑 You have $200 tuition credit

 • YOU ARE A DIGITAL ARTIST, ILLUSTRATOR, OR DESIGNER

 You’ve nailed the art — now it’s time to bring it to life.
-Learn how to transform your sketches into scenes, analyze scripts like a pro, and map out sequences.
+Learn how to transform your sketches into scenes, analyze scripts, and map out sequences.
 You'll also get the inside scoop on how the studio pipeline works — so when the credits roll, your name’s on the board.

 • YOU ARE A WRITER OR DIRECTOR